 My first half marathon was everything I thought it would be, and more.
 I loved everything about training: how it got out of bed in the morning, how each week felt like a miracle that I could run a little more than the previous one, and how I ultimately accomplished something I never thought I could.
 I loved having time to myself every day think through tough things clearly, unwind, and ride whatever high or low came with the run.

 A year later, I ran my first marathon.
 Let’s just say it changed my life :).
-Pounding those miles got me through some difficult times: running helped me find strength I didn’t know I had during bad break ups; it was a constant in my life when I was uncertain about my future (your 20’s sure are filled with many life changes!); and most importantly, it taught me that I am enough.
+Pounding those miles got me through some difficult times: running helped me find strength I didn’t know I had during bad break ups; it was a constant in my life when I was uncertain about my future (20’s sure are filled with lots of changes!); and most importantly, it taught me the valuable lesson that I am enough.
 Running became way more than just a way to fit in those skinny jeans.
 It was how I felt strong, courageous, and constantly inspired.

-Since my first marathon, I’ve run five more, and hope to continue running 1-2 marathons per year.
+Since my first marathon, I’ve run five more.
 I’ve also tapped into my swimming base and raced some triathlons and open water races.
 My ultimate life goal is to be an ironwoman :).

 In the midst of my crazy day to day life, I absolutely love getting out of the city and spending time in nature.
-Now that I’m on the west coast, weekend road trips through California, visiting new parks/trails, and spending time on any beach I can find are my happy spot.
+Now that I’m on the west coast, weekend road trips through California, visiting new parks/trails, surfing and chilling on any beach I can find are my happy spot.